-Figure 12.
-Year-to-year trends in juvenile outmigration from Prosser and returns from that outmigration, for out-migration years 1999-2017.
+Figure 13.
+Year-to-year trends in juvenile outmigration from Prosser and Adult returns of Spring Chinook (wild) for outmigration years 1999-2018.

-3.7.
-Relationship between estimated Juvenile Prosser passage and river flow
+3.9.
+Relationship between estimated juvenile passage and river flow

-3.7.1.
+3.9.1.
 Annual

-The annual juvenile Prosser-passage estimate of wild and hatchery Spring Chinook tends to increase with the river flow, however this was significant only in the Upper Yakima hatchery smolts (See Figure 13).
+The annual juvenile passage estimate of wild and hatchery Spring Chinook at Prosser Dam tends to increase with average river flow for the outmigration period, but this relationship was significant only for Upper Yakima hatchery smolts (Figure 14).

-Figure 13.
-The relationship between the annual estimate of the juvenile Prosser-Passage (total number of out-migrating smolts of Total Wild, Upper Yakima Wild and Upper Yakima hatchery) and the four month average river flow approaching Prosser Dam (March through June).
-The flow is the sum of the flow measured at the gaging stations CHCW and YRPW.
+Figure 14.
+The relationship between the annual passage estimate for Total Wild, Upper Yakima Wild and Upper Yakima hatchery stocks of juvenile Yakima Spring Chinook and the March-June average river flow approaching Prosser Dam.
+The flow is the sum of the average flow measured at the gaging stations CHCW and YRPW.

-3.7.2.
+3.9.2.
 Daily